Skip to content

 })

-Compound variants are applied in order, so later rules can override earlier ones:
+Yes.
+Compound variants apply in order, so later rules can override earlier ones:

 const card = cv({